Herzbeben

-"Herzbeben" (English: ″Heartquake″) is a song by German recording artist Helene Fischer.
+"Herzbeben" (English: "Heartquake") is a song by German singer Helene Fischer.
 It was written by Thorsten Brötzmann, Alexander Rethwisch, and Stephanie Stumph and produced by the former for her self-titled eighth studio album (2017).
 The song was released as the album's lead single along with "Nur mit dir" on 12 May 2017, while an extended play featuring twelve additional remixes was released on 30 June 2017.
 Fischer's highest-charting song since 2013's "Atemlos durch die Nacht", "Herzbeben" peaked at number six on the German Singles Chart and was eventually certified platinum by the Bundesverband Musikindustrie (BVMI).